 A Lab Technician will carry out work that assists in the advancement and development of modern medicine and science; they may be involved in sampling, testing, measuring, recording and analysing results as part of a scientific team.
 They will also be involved with technical support which allows the lab to function correctly and safely.

-You'll usually need at least 4 GCSEs at grades 9 to 4 (A* to C) including English, maths and science.
+You'll usually need 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English, maths and science.

 - forensic science